webplatform/docs/css/properties/text-indent/index.md

 Currently experimental in CSS Text Level 3
 }}{{CSS Property Value
 |Data Type=&lt;length/percentage&gt; hanging
-|Description={{TODO|This needs validation, the specification has no example and no elaborated description other than five words that are also used here.}}
-This value can only be used in conjunction with a length or percentage value (<code>text-indent: 7px hanging;</code>).
+|Description=This value can only be used in conjunction with a length or percentage value (<code>text-indent: 7px hanging;</code>).
 It inverts which lines are indented so that everything but the first formatted line is indented.
+{{TODO|This needs some validation, the specification has no example and no elaborated description other than "inverts which lines are indented".}}
 Currently experimental in CSS Text Level 3
 }}
 }}